Hoax2/phoenix-docs/JSON-to-DA.md

 Provides all the extra utilities and data types in the engine

 - [Fmodel Dev Build](https://github.com/4sval/FModel/tree/dev) <br>
 Latest versions allow you to export clean data.
-The old builds skip things.<br>OR<br>
-A copy of your `DA_GA` JSON file that was extracted using this build.

 ### FModel Setup